Skip to main content

 In the Build tab, select +Objective.
 This opens the New Objective dialog.

-Enter My Pick and Place as the name, then Create.
+Enter My Pick and Place as the name.

 New Objective